-The current members of the Compensation and Management Committee are Ranjit C. Singh (Chair), Steven M. Anderson and James A. Croce.
-The Compensation and Management Committee has general responsibility for determining the compensation of officers elected by our Board of Directors, granting stock options and restricted stock awards and otherwise administering our equity compensation plans, and approving and administering any other compensation plans or agreements.
-Our Restated 2004 Long-Term Incentive Plan, as amended, which we refer to in this proxy statement as the Restated LTIP, is administered by the Compensation and Management Committee.
-The Compensation and Management Committee met four times during 2012.
+The current members of the Compensation and Management Committee are Ranjit C. Singh (Chair), Steven M. Anderson and Thomas L. Saeli.
+The Compensation and Management Committee has ultimate responsibility for determining the compensation of officers elected by our Board of Directors, granting stock options and restricted stock awards and otherwise administering our equity compensation plans, and approving and administering any other compensation plans or agreements.
+The Compensation and Management Committee has the authority to retain outside experts in making compensation determinations.
+Our proposed 2014 Long-Term Incentive Plan (LTIP), is administered by the Compensation and Management Committee.
+The Compensation and Management Committee met five times during 2013.